 Consulting and Land Management

-Regenerative agriculture captured my attention because of my concern for our nation’s health and the impacts I have seen on the environment while living and working in the industry.
+Regenerative agriculture captured my attention because of what is happening to rural communities and our personal health.
 My family took over my grandfather’s 200 acre farm in the early 90’s.
 We practiced some holistic and organic techniques along with conventional methods.
-After leaving the farm to attend business school, I joined John Deere’s electronics division in Fargo, ND.
-After a few years there I was anxious to get back to my roots and into the countryside again.
-I moved to another company where I sold and managed a line of seeding monitors and telematics devices.
+After leaving the farm to attend business school, I joined John Deere’s electronics division and then sold and managed a line of seeding monitors and telematics devices for a smaller ag tech company.
 In all of these roles, I needed to closely analyze the industry at-large from the perspectives of our competitors, partners, and customers.
 Over time I began to recognize some of the serious situations our modern farming and food production systems have created.

 The next thing I couldn’t reconcile was the sense of urgency around feeding the world.
 While at Deere, employees were sent mass emails with inspiring videos from the executives in Illinois.
 The videos expounded on the virtue of our work to satiate the never-ending human appetite.
 All 70,000 of us at Deere were regularly indoctrinated with this message.
 The issue was, when I got back to my work, I could see all of our effort was going into developing tremendously marginal improvements to yields and reduced chemical usage.
 Deere and the rest of the industry were pouring billions of dollars into minute equipment and genetic improvements.
 Things like 1” accuracy for satellite guidance, sprayers that apply chemical on a per plant basis, and crop strains that yield one more bushel in dry climates.
 Meanwhile it seemed like producers were paying through the nose to fund this R&D with their equipment, seed, and input costs.
 If indeed the world needs this level of mechanistic control and technology to feed itself, the situation seemed dire indeed… and if there’s such a global demand, why do crop prices remain so low that the federal government needs to subsidize the prices?